katherin26/Javascript-Diary/31-algorithms-dataStructures/README.md

 Depending on a certain condition, the window wither increases or closes (and a new window is created).

 Very useful for keeping track of a subset of data in an array / string etc...

+# **RECURSION**

+A process (a function in our case) that calls itself.

+NOTE: In almost all program languages, there is a built in data structure that manages what happens when functions are invoked.
+It's named the call Stack!!

+**The call Stack**

+1. It's a stack data structure, we'll talk about that later!!
+2. Any time a function is invoked it is placed (pushed) on the top of the call stack.
+3. When JS sees the return keyword or when the functions ends, the compiler will remove(pop).

+**Two essential parts of a recursive function!**

+1. Base Case
+2. Different Input